2.1 Creative thinking

 The default mode network (DMN) contributes to creative thought by enabling a mental state in which the mind can wander freely, make connections between distant ideas, reflect on past experiences, imagine future possibilities, and examine thoughts, all while maintaining a balance with other cognitive processes.

-The executive attention network (EAN) in the brain is another critical component in creative thought, complementing the DMN.
+The executive attention network (EAN) is another critical component in creative thought, complementing the DMN.
 While the DMN is associated with mind-wandering and spontaneous thinking, the EAN is involved in controlled, goal-directed thought (Christoff et al., 2009).
 More specifically, the EAN contributes to creative thought by maintaining focused attention, enhancing working memory and cognitive flexibility, controlling inhibition, aiding in decision-making and evaluation, setting goals and planning.

 The salience network is the third brain network involved in performing creative action.
 It’s crucial for identifying salient (relevant, noticeable, or prominent) stimuli, integrating external and internal information, regulating emotions, detecting and resolving conflicts, enhancing cognitive flexibility, balancing exploration and exploitation of ideas, and allocating attention effectively.
 The salience network also facilitates switching between the DMN and EAN.